-It must be followed with long-term monitoring, maintenance, and management Most turnpike installations start with a layer of geotextile to separate the fill material from the underlying mud or poor quality native material and to increase the load-bearing capacity of the structure.
+It must be followed with long-term monitoring, maintenance, and management the natural subsurface hydrologic flow of water by changing its direction.
+In these situations, a ditchless turnpike, called

+Most turnpike installations start with a layer of geotextile to separate the fill material from the underlying mud or poor quality native material and to increase the load-bearing capacity of the structure.
 Some installations encapsulate the fill with the geotextile, often called the sausage or burrito technique.
-Most turnpikes have logs, rocks, or treated timber to confine the fill to keep it from sloughing off into the ditches.
-The best surface, if available, is gravel or crushed rock with a shallow cap of soil to provide a durable tread surface and to help maintain the shape of the trail tread.
+Most turnpikes have logs, rocks, or treated timber to confine the fill to keep ditches to drain the side ditches.
+Over time, the ditches will slough in and collect debris, so regular inspection and maintenance is needed to retain the shape, depth, and function of the ditches.